 Your first client will not come from an enquiry from your website or a social media follower.
 Your first client will come from someone you know.
 Someone who trusts you.

 Trust, more than anything else, gets you work.
-It takes time to build trust but with a few enthusiastic client endorsements, you’ll find more the work comes your way.
+It takes time to build trust but with a few enthusiastic client endorsements, you’ll find more work will come your way.

 A client from a referral will trust you, even if they have not seen your work.
 Which sounds strange, and feels strange when it happens.
 But this is because they extended their trust in the referrer to you.